ng-Classic/ng-classic/packages/router/upgrade/PACKAGE.md

-Provides support for upgrading routing applications from Angular ClassicJS to Angular.
+Provides support for upgrading routing applications from Angular Classic JS to Angular.